House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Aesthetics

-Despite plastics of equal strength being available, people and companies still make things out of wood.
+Despite plastics of equal strength being available, companies still make products out of wood.
 The aesthetic appeal of wood is the biggest reason why.
-Plastic is impersonal, plain, and mass-produced; when you look at something made of wood, you can easily imagine exactly how it got made.
+Plastic is impersonal, plain, and mass-produced; when you look at something made of wood, you can easily imagine exactly how it was made.

 wooden toilet seat in bathroom